Esri/feedback-js-api-next/README.md

 ### npm

-The `next` version is available for testing with local builds.
-For all new applications, use the ES modules: `npm install @arcgis/core@next`.
-Existing applications using AMD modules can run `npm install arcgis-js-api@next` or consider upgrading to `@arcgis/core`.
+To test the `next` version using npm use `npm install @arcgis/core@next`.
 More information is available in the SDK's [Introduction to tooling](https://developers.arcgis.com/javascript/latest/tooling-intro/) guide topic.

 ### esri-loader

-Or if you're using [esri-loader](https://github.com/Esri/esri-loader) to help load AMD modules, use [options.version](https://github.com/Esri/esri-loader#from-a-specific-version) and specify `next` as the value.
+If you are using [esri-loader](https://github.com/Esri/esri-loader) to load AMD modules, use [options.version](https://github.com/Esri/esri-loader#from-a-specific-version) and specify `next` as the value.
 You can also lazy-load [js.arcgis.com/next/esri/themes/light/main.css](js.arcgis.com/next/esri/themes/light/main.css) by adding the `css: true` option, or you can use [any of the other methods supported by esri-loader](https://github.com/Esri/esri-loader#loading-styles) instead.

 ```javascript
 const options = {